MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

    A breakdown showing how the Directory Search option was used by callers.

-   This section of the report will be blank if the Auto Attendant isn't configured to provided this service or if callers did not use it.
+   This section of the report is blank if the Auto Attendant isn't configured to provided this service or if callers did not use it.

    Directory Search Method Legend Definitions
    - DTMF - Caller used the telephone dial pad to search for the user's name